Blue Heron (film)

-Blue Heron is a 2025 Canadian-Hungarian drama film, directed by Sophy Romvari and released in 2025.
-Based in part on Romvari's own childhood, the film stars Eylul Guven as Sasha, the eight-year-old daughter of a Hungarian immigrant family who relocate to Vancouver Island in the late 1990s while their oldest son Jeremy (Edik Beddoes) displays increasingly dangerous behavioural issues in their new environment.

-The cast also includes Ádám Tompa and Iringó Réti as Sasha's parents, Liam Serg and Preston Drabble as Sasha’s brothers, and Amy Zimmer as Adult Sasha.
+Blue Heron is a 2025 drama film written and directed by Sophy Romvari, in her feature-length film directorial debut.
+The film, a Canadian-Hungarian co-production, is based in part on Romvari's own childhood and her previous short film Still Processing.
+It stars Eylul Guven as Sasha, the eight-year-old daughter of a Hungarian immigrant family who relocate to Vancouver Island in the late 1990s while their oldest son Jeremy (Edik Beddoes) displays increasingly dangerous behavioural issues in their new environment.
+The cast also includes Ádám Tompa and Iringó Réti as Sasha's parents, Liam Serg and Preston Drabble as Sasha's brothers, and Amy Zimmer as adult Sasha.

-The film, Romvari's full-length directorial debut, received production funding from both Telefilm Canada and the National Film Institute Hungary, and entered production in 2024.
+After winning accolades at international film festivals such as TIFF and Locarno, the film was released theatrically in Canada and the United States in April 2026.

+Synopsis

+A Hungarian immigrant family relocate to Vancouver Island in the late 1990s while they struggle to deal with the oldest child who is displaying increasingly dangerous behavioural issues.